adithyachakra21/multiplex-matrix/README.md

 Adithya here!

 You might ask: what does "multiplex-matrix" mean?
+Glad you asked.
 This repository deals with my favorite branches of mathematics: linear algebra (matrices) and complex numbers (multiplex is a synonym of complex).
 Forgive me if the title is a bit of a stretch -- I couldn't resist the chance for a good alliteration!

 Here are the libraries I am currently working on: